Rasmita1/SDCND_5thProject_VehicleDetection/README.md

  # Sliding Window Search
  1. Describe how (and identify where in your code) you implemented a sliding window search.
     How did you decide what scales to search and how much to overlap windows?

+    For this project four sizes of windows were chosen - 32x32, 48x48, 64x64 and 128x128 and position at different depth perspective on     the bottom right side of the image to cover the road.
+The larger windows closer to the driver and the smaller closer to the horizon.
+Overlap in both x,y was set between 0.5 and 0.8 to balance the need for better coverage vs number of boxes generated- currently 937.
+The more boxes for a sliding window, the more calculations per video image

+# Video Implementation

+1. Final video output, Vehicle detection video - 'project_video_vehicle_detection.mp4' (present in Github project repository)
+2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes
+I used scipy.ndimage.measurements.label function which process 3d arrays giving labels in x,y,z spaces. when using the array of heat map history as input, it labels connections in x,y,z.
+If a returned label box is not represented in at least 3 (heat map history max - 2) z planes then it is rejected as a false positive.
+The result is that a vehicle is tracked over the heat map history kept.

+# Discussion
+I wanted to add the lane detection in the vehicle detection project, but unable to do due to lack of time.
+The pipeline would fail if vehicles were on the left hand side or centre of the car.
+I suspect trucks, motorbikes, cyclists and pedestrians would not be detected (as they are not in the training data).